brandeis-ling131a-2018/TextAnalysis/extensions/a4-tags.md

 The third part of this assignment is to write your own tagger.
 This sounds much harder than it is because the nltk module gives you almost everything you need.
 You should train this tagger on the news category of the Brown Corpus.
 Create the tagger in `postag.py`.
 Your tagger script should be able to:

 1. Train a POS tagging model on the "news" portion of the Brown corpus and pickle the model.
-1. Run on a sentence and print the result to standard output (`sys.stdout`)
+1. Run on a sentence and print the result to the standard output (`sys.stdout`)
 1. Print how well this tagger evaluates on sentences from the Brown "news" category
 1. Print how well this tagger evaluates on sentences from the Brown "reviews" category

-For pickling, you inevitably need to hard-code the path of the pickle jar and re-use the path in test/evaluate functions, but make sure the path is a relative path.
+For pickling, you inevitably need to hard-code the path of the pickle jar and re-use the path in test/evaluate functions, but make sure the path is a relative path so we can run it on our machines.

 We give you some skeleton code in `main_a4.py`.